VilleKylmamaa/WorkoutLogAPI/README.md

 # Running tests

+1. Project and the required libraries should be installed.
+If not, see above in the installment section.

-To run the tests for the database and the API, in the root folder, either run the bat file:
+2. To run the tests for the database and the API, in the root folder, either run the bat file:

 ```
 run-tests.bat